The Lancet Migration European Hub –The Lancet Regional Health – Europe Commission on Climate Change, Migration, Displacement and Health

 WG 4: Adaptation strategies and responses to the effects of climate change on migrants’ health in Europe

-This Working Group aims to gather evidence from the WHO European Region on policy and practical responses that consider the health of migrants subject to climate hazards in the region.
-The group is conducting a document review as well as a qualitative studies targeting urban migrant populations, clinicians, NGOs, civil society, UN agencies and governments, in collaboration with the International Federation of Red Cross and Red Crescent Societies (IFRC), Geneva University Hospitals (HUG), and the University Hospital Group Paris Psychiatry & Neurosciences (GHU Paris).
-The data will inform the Commission’s report – expected mid-2026.
+This Working Group aims to gather anecdotal evidence from the WHO European Region on strategies, policy and practical responses that address the health of migrants subject to climate change in the region.
+The group is conducting country-level desk reviews as well as a qualitative study targeting academics, NGOs, civil society, UN agencies and governments, in collaboration with the International Federation of Red Cross and Red Crescent Societies (IFRC).

 Co-coordinators: Dr Shilpa Rao and Professor Karl Blanchet